Published by Carl Hedinger. Last Updated on November 6, 2023.

 - Macon County (Highlands, Dry Falls, and Franklin)

-- Clay and Cherokee Counties (Lake Chatuge, Murphy, and More!)
+- Clay County (Lake Chatuge, Hayesville, and More!)

 Of course, you can drive the entire Waterfall Byway in a day and still enjoy most of it.
 Let’s get started with some background info US-64 before heading west from Rosman to Murphy!